 What’s it all about?

-How will the project components be delivered?
+How is the benchmarking project being delivered?

-Following the workshops, the Landcare Farming Program team along with the producers and the Landcare network will continue to promote areas of core business, for example, weed and pest control, revegetation, shelterbelts, corridor plantings, feedbase and biomass production, improved soil condition and grazing practices.
-Areas outside of our core business however, such as managing animal efficiencies, farm inputs, feed, fertility, genetics, marketing etc.), will be extended by Landcare Farming Program via CoP workshops and webinars using leading agriculture experts.
+This evidence-based approach enhances Landcare Farming Program stakeholders ability to secure additional funding to directly assist more producers.
+As onground activities take shape, the Landcare network will continue to promote areas of core business, for example, weed and pest control, revegetation, shelterbelts, corridor plantings, feed-base and biomass production, improved soil condition and grazing practices.
+Whereas non-core activities, such as managing animal production efficiencies, farm inputs, feed, fertility, genetics, marketing etc, will be addressed through industry experts and delivered via the Landcare Farming Program Communities of Practice workshops.